Welcome to DigitalTown

 We’ve been quiet for a while, working through some financial and operational challenges.
 The company has new leadership with a mandate to get the house back in order, and our intention is to do that with the input and support of all stakeholders.
 We believe in a transparent approach, which may mean sharing some hard truths about the company’s past and what will be required to get Digitaltown on track.

-We inherited a company that is mildly valuable, that is, a public company shell without a viable business plan.
 Since Fall 2018, the company has used expensive convertible debt to fund its operations, and we are now seeing the effects of inadequately managing the convertible lenders; significant dilution and a deteriorating stock price.
 We continue to utilize these credit facilities to pay our auditors, lawyers, insurers and transfer agents in an effort to keep the company’s SEC compliance intact.
 These facilities are expensive, and paid with the company’s only currency; its stock.
 The new leadership team have long-standing relationships with the convertible lenders, and with their cooperation, are working closely to soften the impact as much as possible.
 But the reality of the situation is the dilution will continue until all convertible debt has been eliminated.